 Om bidragsyterne

 Robert Chernomas is a professor of economics at the University of Manitoba.
 He was also a visiting professor at Johns Hopkins University and Bucknell University.
-He is the co-author (with Ian Hudson and Greg Chernomas) of The American Gene: The Unnatural Selection of Poor Whites, Blacks and Women (2025), of Neoliberal Lives: Work, Politics, Nature, Health in the Contemporary United States (2019), The Profit Doctrine: The Economists of the Neoliberal Era (2017), and Economics in the 21st Century: A Critical Perspective (2016).
+He is the co-author (with Ian Hudson and Gregory Chernomas) of The American Gene: Unnatural Selection Along Class, Race, and Gender Lines (2025), (with Ian Hudson) Neoliberal Lives: Work, Politics, Nature, Health in the Contemporary United States (2019), The Profit Doctrine: The Economists of the Neoliberal Era (2017), and Economics in the 21st Century: A Critical Perspective (2016).

 Ian Hudson is Associate Head of the Economics and Society Stream in the Economics Department at the University of Manitoba.
-He is the co-author (with Robert Chernomas and Greg Chernomas) of The American Gene: The Unnatural Selection of Poor Whites, Blacks and Women (2025), (with Robert Chernomas) of Neoliberal Lives: Work, Politics, Nature, Health in the Contemporary United States (2019), The Profit Doctrine: The Economists of the Neoliberal Era (2017), and Economics in the 21st Century: A Critical Perspective (2016).
+He is the co-author (with Robert Chernomas and Gregory Chernomas) of The American Gene: Unnatural Selection Along Class, Race, and Gender Lines (2025), (with Robert Chernomas) Neoliberal Lives: Work, Politics, Nature, Health in the Contemporary United States (2019), The Profit Doctrine: The Economists of the Neoliberal Era (2017), and Economics in the 21st Century: A Critical Perspective (2016).